Slack-Partner-Engineering/ai-for-incidents/README.md

 Fetch all replies from the referenced Slack thread.
 The timestamp, author, & text of each message are extracted and output via the `replies` property as a stringified array to be used in subsequent steps.

 🤖 **Summarize incident with ChatGPT**
 This step expects an array of Slack messages describing an incident and includes several hardcoded system prompts that instruct ChatGPT on how to interpret the inputs and what outputs are expected.
-ChatGPT returns a JSON object that is parsed and output into individual outputs: summary, cause, impact, resolution, duration, & timeline.
-Each can be used individually in subsequent workflow steps.
+ChatGPT returns a JSON object that is parsed and assigned to individual outputs: `summary`, `cause`, `impact`, `resolution`, `duration`, & `timeline`.
+Each can be used as individual variables in subsequent workflow steps.

 ## Setup